Harry Potter and the Prisoner of Azkaban (film): Box office

-Marketing
+Merchandise

-As with the series' previous instalments, Prisoner of Azkaban was a large merchandising opportunity.
+As with the previous films in the series, Prisoner of Azkaban was a large merchandising opportunity.
 The video game version, designed by EA UK, was released on 25 May 2004.
 Mattel released film tie-ins that included the Harry Potter Championship Quidditch board game and character action figures.
 Lego also expanded on its previous merchandising for the first two films with the release of sets that included the Knight Bus, Shrieking Shack and a new Hogwarts castle.

 Home media

 Harry Potter and the Prisoner of Azkaban was released on DVD and on VHS on 23 November 2004.
 The 2-disc Special Editions later came out on DVD and Blu-ray on 4 October 2016.
 The film was also released on Ultra HD Blu-ray on 7 November 2017.